Georgia Sales Tax Calculator

 What is the sales tax rate in Georgia?

 Georgia's statewide base rate is 4%.
-Combined state-plus-local rates run from 6% (Cobb and Gwinnett) to 9% across all 159 counties, with a few city districts in Fulton, DeKalb, Clayton and Richmond reaching up to 9%.
+Combined state-plus-local rates run from 6% (Cobb and Gwinnett) to 9% across all 159 counties, with a few city districts in Fulton, DeKalb and Clayton reaching 8.75% to 9% and Richmond (Augusta) at 8.5%.

 How much is sales tax on $100 in Fulton (Atlanta)?